 And to demonstrate, here’s a replay analysis of how one of CTI’s clients solved project challenges and qualified for significant credits.

-This electrical and construction company’s project involved designing and installing a California hospital’s electrical infrastructure, which included equipment racks that housed and protected the facility’s delicate equipment.
+This electrical and construction company’s project involved the design and installation of a California hospital’s electrical infrastructure, which included equipment racks that housed and protected the facility’s delicate equipment.

 The company’s engineers first explored an equipment rack installation that would resolve the technical uncertainty surrounding earthquake forces: a seismic cross-bracing system.
 This approach would strengthen the rack’s understructure support and redirect lateral seismic energy.